plaetzchen79/pwa_test/README.md

 Look the ngsw-config.json to configure caches (assets and data).
 See: https://angular.io/guide/service-worker-config#assetgroups

-Look mnifest to tell the os how your pwa should be handled/ looks like.
+Look manifest to tell the os how your pwa should be handled/ looks like.
 Make a production build, switch to /dist/ and run the http-server.

 ## Further help